jhonvincentgaringa-dot/FINAL_PROJECT/README.md

 1.  **Linked List (Singly Linked List)**: The primary structure used to store student records via `struct Student`.
 It allows for dynamic memory allocation, enabling the registry to grow or shrink as needed.
 2.  **Array (Character Arrays/Strings)**: Used within each node to store specific student attributes such as `studentId`, `name`, `course`, and `major`.
 3.  **Stack (Linked List Implementation)**: It is primarily designed to support the 'Undo Delete' feature which temporarily hold deleted students.
-It allows the student data to be pushed back into the main list if the user made a mistake.
+It allows the student data to be restored into the main list if the user made a mistake.

 ---